yasinenis/MemoriseApp/README.md

 ﻿# MemoriseApp

-Memorise is a web app that makes it easy to memorise words while learning new languages.
+Memorise is a web app that makes it easy to memorise your own words while learning new languages.